This article is part two of the three-part series on 20 Pull-ups for Women:

-REST EXERCISE IN BETWEEN PULL-UP SETS: Select pushups, planks, crunches, etc to work the core and pushing balance muscles.
+Rest exercise between pull-up sets: Select push-ups, planks, crunches, etc., to work the core and pushing balance muscles.

-Using the PT Pyramid: Reps increase then decrease with each set of pull-ups, pushups, sit-ups/crunches.
-Always try to get the first few reps doing unassisted pull-ups, then resort to the next easier version of the pull-up progression list until you get the required qty of reps in each set.
+Using the PT Pyramid: Reps increase, then decrease with each set of pull-ups, push-ups, sit-ups/crunches.
+Always try to get the first few reps doing unassisted pull-ups, then resort to the next easier version of the pull-up progression list until you get the required quantity of reps in each set.

 The Exercises PLUS NEW Supplemental Exercises (video description)